 “3.5) Add 40 µl of the serially diluted viral stock from the master dilution plate to the seeded PBMCs plate (from step 3.3) in quadruplicate.
 Incubate plates at 37 oC in a 5% CO2 atmosphere for 16-24 hr.”

 * Step 6.4: Can a comparison be made between monoinfection kinetics and competition growth rates?
 This might be complicated when using half of each virus.
 We did not compare the growth rate between monoinfection and growth competition, because, as the reviewer suggests, the conditions, MOI and presence or absence of the other virus, are different. * Figure 3B: You should explain why the measured cDNA copy number decreases between day 0 and 2.
-The explanation is added as follow
+The explanation is added as follows:

 “The decrease in cDNA copy number between day 0 (corresponding to the inoculum) and day 2 is due to the absorption of virus to cells and the removal of unbound virions by the day 1 wash (step 5.1.6).”
 Reviewer #6: Manuscript Summary: This submission includes many techniques required to create a pairwise comparison of fitness of HIV variants.
 The background is well researched.
 Major Concerns: The biggest concern with this submission is the parts that are chosen to be videotaped.
 The value of the JoVE article for the user is the demonstration of the technique.
 Many of the yellowed lines (which I assume are for taping) do skip important steps.
 While it is important that only 30 steps be included in the video, the authors should consider very carefully which steps they cut out.
 Does the procedure make sense without them?
 I am not sure that I could do the procedure based on the chosen 30 steps.
 It is possible to combine some steps so that they can be taped and will make for a better flow.
 We very much appreciate the concern and have modified our selection of steps to be videotaped.
 Minor Concerns: 1.1.1 and 1.1.1.1 the procedure refers back to these steps several times.
 It is unclear in 1.1.1 what "design" means.
 What is the experimental process?
 By design we mean defining the primer sequence.
 More explanation is added. line 295 - should that be propagation??? not ropagation?
 Typo corrected In many steps the authors refer to "manufacturers protocol".
 It would be helpful to have manufacturer listed at that step so the reader does not have to search through the extensive reagent list.
-The exclusion of manufacturer names was done according to journal requirement.
+The exclusion of manufacturer names was done according to journal requirements.
 1.2.4 mentions double restriction enzymes - which enzymes??
 The appropriate restriction enzymes will change according to the insert fragment DNA sequence.
 Hence, specific enzymes cannot be given in advance.
 1.2.2 - which methylation competent bacterial strain did you use?
 We used the commercially Top10 Escherichia coli.
 This information is added 3.4 The sentence is awkward (starting at 343) We modified the sentence and now provide an example.
-3.8 - It is unclear how you determine infectious titer from an ELISA for the p24 antigen. urther explanation is given in step 4.
+3.8 - It is unclear how you determine infectious titer from an ELISA for the p24 antigen.
+Further explanation is given in step 4.
 4.14 - How do you calculate the titer using Reed-Meunch?
 More description is added as follows: